 - Wix allows for selling all types of products and services and has relatively simple sales features and tools

-- Shopify allows the sale of all types of products and services and has one of the best and most powerful ecommerce, analytics, and inventory tools and apps
+- Shopify allows the sale of all kinds of products and services and has one of the best and most potent ecommerce, analytics, and inventory tools and apps

 - Wix has excellent marketing tools and features, especially the Wix Ascend suite

-- Shopify relies on apps for marketing but has excellent SEO, and social media integration features for a wider web presence
+- Shopify relies on apps for marketing but has excellent SEO and social media integration features for a more comprehensive web presence

 - Wix has much fewer ecommerce apps than Shopify